finfet/kestrel/docs/security-notes.md

 increase sequentially (0, 1, 2, 3, …) and must contain only a single last
 chunk indicator.

-### Security Properies
+### Security Properties

 **Overview**

-- When you receive a file, you know that the file hasn’t been modified and that it came from a specific known public key.
+- When you receive a file, you know that the file hasn't been modified and that it came from a specific known public key.
-- If your private key gets compromised later, the attacker can’t read the messages that you’ve sent.
-The only way to decrypt the messages is to compromise your recipient’s private key.
+- If your private key gets compromised later, the attacker can't read the messages that you've sent.
+The only way to decrypt the messages is to compromise your recipient's private key.
 - If your private key gets compromised, the attacker can pretend to be you.
   You need to get a new key pair and be able to communicate the new public key to your contacts.